Call of Duty: World at War: Critical response

-Call of Duty: World at War received "generally positive" reviews, according to review aggregator Metacritic.
+Call of Duty: World at War received "generally favorable" reviews, according to review aggregator website Metacritic.
 Describing the game as a whole, GameSpot stated that by returning to the World War II setting, "World at War achieves greatness but falls short of excellence."
 IGN concluded that World at War was a "solid, confident shooter with plenty to offer the casual and hardcore alike."
-Overall, the Official Xbox Magazine described the game as being more like an expansion pack in the Call of Duty series rather than a full game.
+Overall, the Official Xbox Magazine described the game as being more like an expansion pack rather than a full game.

 IGN applauded the developer Treyarch for its decision to stage World at War in the Pacific theater of World War II.
 The addition of a co-op mode was also complimented as helping to increase the game's replayability, and the multiplayer mode was described as "definitely an area where World at War shines."
 Some positive points noted by GameSpot include the "well-acted dialogue" of the characters Sgt.
 Roebuck and Sgt.
 Reznov, as well as the solid and fast-paced single-player/co-op campaign."

 IGN criticized that the scope of the campaign hurt the continuity of the plot, with some missions taking place several months after others and disrupting the flow of the narrative.
 Official Xbox Magazine's main criticism was that Treyarch had not expanded upon the success of Call of Duty 4: Modern Warfare, but had instead created a "play-it-safe sequel" that used elements of Call of Duty 4 but added "nothing noteworthy of its own."
 Other flaws pointed out by the reviewer included the lack of excitement in the campaign storyline and the few differences between the Pacific theater missions and European theater missions, stating "you could just be marching through another European town with a lot more trees."
 GameSpot criticized the game's use of "well-worn source material" and "déjà vu" game mechanics, also implying its similarity to the Call of Duty series' other games.
 1UP.com stated that the horror of the game is "almost too much at times".

 GameSpot praised the darker, grittier portrayal of the World War II settings.
-1UP.com noted the significantly increased graphic violence and gore (even over the M-rated Call of Duty 4) as a positive improvement in realism saying, "While enemies died en masse in previous installments, dismemberment and gore were essentially nonexistent.
-That's no longer the case — here, legs are severed, men cry out in agony as they reach for lost body parts, and gouts of blood fly as bullets pierce flesh." and that "World at War portrays the horror of WWII more accurately than ever before..."
+1UP.com noted the significantly increased graphic violence and gore (even over the M-rated Call of Duty 4) as a significant improvement in realism, saying, "While enemies died en masse in previous installments, dismemberment and gore were essentially nonexistent.
+That's no longer the case — here, legs are severed, men cry out in agony as they reach for lost body parts, and gouts of blood fly as bullets pierce flesh" and that "World at War portrays the horror of WWII more accurately than ever before..."

+During the 12th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated World at War for "Action Game of the Year" and "Outstanding Achievement in Online Gameplay".